 Take some time to reflect on what bothers you most about the thought of going back to work on Monday.
 For example, I listed some common reasons above.
 Is it any of those?

-It could be something on a deeper level, such as being unhappy in your job, feeling you made the wrong choice in careers or that you haven’t accomplished goals because of this job.
+It could be something on a deeper level, such as being unhappy in your job, feeling you made the wrong choice in your career or that you haven’t accomplished goals because of this job.

 Whatever it is, try journaling about it.
 Writing out your thoughts and feelings is not only therapeutic but a great way to get to the bottom of your Sunday Scaries and start working on overcoming them.